1902 Pittsburgh Pirates season: Background

 Ginger Beaumont won the batting title with a .357 mark, and Tommy Leach led the league in home runs with six (a major league record for fewest HRs to lead the league).
 Honus Wagner led the league in RBI with 91, and Jack Chesbro led the league with 28 wins.

-The Pirates led the league in every significant batting category, the last time that was ever done in the NL.
-The team scored 775 runs, which was 142 more than any other team.
+The Pirates led the league in most offensive categories, including runs scored, hits, doubles, triples, RBI, batting average, on-base percentage, and slugging percentage, and were one off the league lead in home runs.
+The team's 774 runs exceeded the next-highest total by 142.

 The team allowed four home runs during its 1902 season, the fewest in MLB history.